Skip to main content

 4

-Since LINK_PATH generates a new activity table, it also provides a case table where each case corresponds to one specific path within the Object Link graph.
-This example shows how to use the generated tables with Process and PU-functions to aggregate object information on a path level.
+Besides the activity table, LINK_PATH also generates a new case table accordingly.
+We can use the generated tables together with Process and PU-functions to aggregate object information on a path level.

 Query